NK Junak Srđevići

 NK Junak Srđevići is a Croatian football club from Srđevići near Livno.

 History

 HNK Junak was founded in 1972.

-The club has its own football ground measuring 90 x 55 meters with changing rooms, club facilities, and a café.
 The club has both senior and veteran teams.
-In the 2012/13 season, HNK Junak was the champion of the Međužupanijska League, which enabled them to compete in the Second League of FBiH – South.
-However, before the start of the season, they withdrew from the Second League.
+In 2013, HNK Junak was the champion of the Intr-County League, which enabled them to compete in the Second League of FBiH – South.
+However, before the start of the season, they withdrew from the competition.